-The Guardian reported on Tuesday that “Trump has tumbled more than 200 places in the world ranking of billionaires as a result of his fortune shrinking by more than $400m (£287m) to $3.1bn over the past year.”
+The Guardian reported earlier this year that “Trump has tumbled more than 200 places in the world ranking of billionaires as a result of his fortune shrinking by more than $400m (£287m) to $3.1bn over the past year.”

 Citing Forbes “The Billionaires 2018,” The Guardian noted that Trump “slipped from 544th richest last year to 766 this year.
 It is the second year running that Trump’s fortune has dwindled.”

 The Guardian went on to explain the lowered ranking, as follows: